MarineRoboticsGroup/dcsam/README.md

 # dcsam

-This library provides factor type definitions and a new solver to perform approximate inference on discrete-continuous (hybrid) factor graph models typically encountered in robotics applications.
+This library, built using GTSAM, provides factor type definitions and a new solver to perform approximate inference on discrete-continuous (hybrid) factor graph models typically encountered in robotics applications.

 **NOTE: This library is currently under active development by the Marine Robotics Group at MIT.
 As such, the API is subject to potential breaking changes at any point.**